 STOP SMOKING PERMANENTLY

 But if you are serious... buy it!
-A marvellous help.
+A marvelous help.
 Smoking knocks ten years off the average life, more if you are unlucky, and the end is almost always S-H-one-T!
 Unless you are lucky enough to have a heart attack.
-Then it's SHIT for your family.
-Excuse the French but we are talking hee about life and death, nothing less.
+Then it is just bad for your family.
+Excuse the French but we are talking here about life and death, nothing less.

 MAKE UP YOUR MIND TODAY, AND SET A DATE WHEN YOU ARE GOING TO QUIT.

 # Until next month then.
 Do your back exercises, eat plenty of fresh fruit and veg and enjoy life!
 As Dr Kubler-Ross reminded us last month: live each day as if it were your last.